Myddleware/myddleware/docker/README.md

 # Myddleware with Docker

 > This is work in progress documentation.
-Ignore this Pull-request at this moment, it is just to test branch synchronization.
+(Last update: 2022-02-11)

 ## Requirements